nextest-rs/nextest/site/src/docs/design/architecture/signal-handling.md

 [posix_spawn]: https://pubs.opengroup.org/onlinepubs/9699919799/functions/posix_spawn.html

-You can reproduce the issue yourself by setting `NEXTEST_DOUBLE_SPAWN=0`, then running `cargo nextest run -j64` against a repository; [nextest's own repository] is a good candidate.
+You can reproduce the issue yourself by setting `NEXTEST_DOUBLE_SPAWN=0`, then running `cargo nextest run -j64` against a repository; [the clap repository] is a good candidate because it has many small tests.
 Now try hitting `Ctrl-Z` a few times, running `fg` to resume nextest after each pause.
 You'll likely see one run in ten or so where nextest gets stuck.